A suspension of heavy Kolmogorov-size spheres suppresses the inertial cascade in homogeneous and isotropic turbulence: Postprocessing and results

-As reported in table \ref{tab:flow_statistics}, the average kinetic energy $\average{K}$, the average dissipation $\average{\varepsilon}$ and the Taylor-Reynolds number $\Rey_\lambda$ decrease markedly as $M_p$ increases: a significant portion of the turbulent kinetic energy is transferred directly to the particles via the fluid-particle forcing $f_i^{\particle}$ in \eqref{eq:NS_momentum} and the surface integrals in \eqref{eq:newton_euler}.
-The average integral length scale $\average{\mathcal{L}}$ and the average integral time scale $\average{\tau_{\mathcal{L}}}$ of the flow increase slightly with particle inertia, suggesting that the energy density shifts to lower wavenumbers while the intermediate and small-scale structures weaken as $M_p$ increases.
-The increase of $\average{\mathcal{L}}$ should not be interpreted as the evidence of larger turbulent eddies, but as the disappearance of the intermediate and small ones.
+As reported in table \ref{tab:flow_statistics}, the average kinetic energy $\averagespacetime{K}$, the average dissipation $\averagespacetime{\varepsilon}$ and the Taylor-Reynolds number $\averagetime{\Rey_\lambda}$ decrease markedly as $M_p$ increases: a significant portion of the turbulent kinetic energy is transferred directly to the particles via the fluid-particle forcing $f_i^{\particle}$ in \eqref{eq:NS_momentum} and the surface integrals in \eqref{eq:newton_euler}.
+The average integral length scale $\averagetime{\mathcal{L}}$ \eqref{eq:integral_scale} and the average integral time scale $\averagetime{\tau_{\mathcal{L}}}$ of the flow increase slightly with particle inertia, suggesting that the energy density shifts to lower wavenumbers while the intermediate and small-scale structures weaken as $M_p$ increases.
+As shown in \S\ref{sec:energy_spectra_structure_functions}, the monotonic increase of the integral length scale should be interpreted as a redistribution of kinetic energy across scales, rather than as evidence of larger turbulent structures.
 Overall, the amount of kinetic energy lost by the carrier flow increases when suspensions of larger mass fraction are considered.
-In the laden cases, $\average{K}$ decreases as $M_p$ increases from $0.1$ to $0.4$, while $\average{\varepsilon}$ increases slightly from $M_p=0.2$ to $M_p=0.4$.
-The Kolmogorov spatial scale $\eta$ and the temporal scale $\tau_\eta$ are not affected by $M_p$ in any of the cases listed in table \ref{tab:flow_statistics}, thus confirming that $D\cong\eta$.
+In the laden cases, $\averagespacetime{K}$ decreases as $M_p$ increases from $0.1$ to $0.4$, while $\averagespacetime{\varepsilon}$ increases slightly from $M_p=0.2$ to $M_p=0.4$.
+The Kolmogorov spatial scale $\eta$ and the temporal scale $\tau_\eta$ are not noticeably affected by $M_p$ in any of the cases listed in table \ref{tab:flow_statistics}, thus confirming that $D\cong\eta$.
+In particular, the dependence of $\eta$ on the quartic root of the dissipation rate implies a weak sensitivity to the latter's variations: values of $\averagetime{\eta}$ differ by at most $7\%$.
 These findings are in good agreement with the laboratory measurements of \cite{Tanaka_Eaton_2010}, who reported an attenuation of 25\% of the average turbulent kinetic energy when seeding a single-phase homogeneous and isotropic turbulent flow at $\Rey_\lambda\cong130$ with Kolmogorov-size particles with $D/\eta\cong2$, $M_p=0.4$ and $\Phi_p=1.8\times10^{-4}$ (see figure 16 therein).
-In the present DNSs we observe a $32\%$ decrease of $\average{K}$ when the unladen turbulent flow at $\Rey_p\cong150$ is seeded with a suspension of volume fraction $\Phi_p=10^{-3}$ and mass fraction $M_p=0.4$.
+In the present DNSs we observe a $32\%$ decrease of $\averagespacetime{K}$ when the unladen turbulent flow at $\Rey_p\cong150$ is seeded with a suspension of volume fraction $\Phi_p=10^{-3}$ and mass fraction $M_p=0.4$.